Blogs

 wave

-Harvard's move is a landmark achievement in higher education accessibility.
-By significantly increasing the income threshold for free tuition, Harvard joins institutions like MIT and UPenn in making a top-tier education a realistic possibility for a wider range of American families.
-This initiative is not just about tuition; it's about ensuring that talented students from all backgrounds have the chance to thrive at one of the world's most prestigious universities.
+This isn't just about Harvard.
+This is a landmark shift in how we think about college affordability.
+By massively expanding their free tuition program, Harvard joins places like MIT and UPenn in making a world-class education a real possibility for so many more American families.
+It’s not just about the cost of classes; it’s about giving talented students from all backgrounds the chance to truly thrive at one of the world's most prestigious universities.
+It’s a hopeful sign for the future of higher education.

 FAQ